Susquehanna Valley Country Club: The Course

 The current course was designed and laid out by William and David Gordon in 1955.
 The men's tees (white) span 5,994 yards with a rating of 70.0 and a slope of 126 while the blue tees span 6,261 yards with a rating of 71.2 and a slope of 126.
 Five holes feature water hazards.

+The Restaurant and Bar

+Terrace on the Green Restaurant and Bar is an American Italian Bistro that offers indoor and outdoor dining.
+Happy Hour Wednesday through Saturday 4PM-6PM.
+Dinner Hours: Wednesday-Saturday 4PM-8PM.
+Bar Hours: Wednesday-Thursday 4PM-9PM, Friday-Saturday 11AM-9PM, and Sunday 11AM-5PM.
+Public Welcome!

-The Clubhouse
+The Venue

-The Clubhouse offers dining services for lunch and dinner with meals being prepared by a professional chef.
-Social events are also held in the Clubhouse, with facilities available for receptions and banquets.
+The Susquehanna Venue and Conference Center offers an elegant ballroom attached to a picturesque view overlooking the Susquehanna Valley with options for indoor/outdoor weddings, bridal showers, celebration of life, birthday parties, class reunions and banquets.
+A conference center with meeting rooms equipped with A/V and on site catering and bar service.